 And so came the Sigma 14 mm f/1.8 DG HSM Art.
 It is unbelievable to experience how much more light a f/1.8 lens catches compared to an f/2.8 lens.
 I have, with a very high iso, taken pictures from northern lights without tripod.
 That is possible nowadays!
 The Sigma is not that good with the coma effect, birds fly in the corners.
 But the lens is really sharp already at f/1.8 and the enormous amount of light coming in is so nice that the negatives are quickly forgiven.
 This lens on a Canon 5D MK IV even gives good results with video from northern lights.

 And further ...

-Various dark and blurry pictures on the internet proof that even the most expensive lenses and cameras give no guarantee for good photos.
-Prepare well and know what you do, is the most important.
+Various dark and blurry pictures that can be found on the internet prove that even the most expensive lenses and cameras do not guarantee good photos.
+Preparing well and working well is the most important thing.